-- Roofs should be pitched or hipped, with gables used where consistent with the surrounding context. - Inclusion of bay and bow windows as a key feature of principal elevation(s). - Design of residential properties mostly at two storeys, with one or three storey dwellings in suitable locations where good design principles are followed. - Use of symmetrical design for semi-detached houses and terraces whereas asymmetrical designs should be encouraged for detached properties and flats. - Inclusion of archways, especially above doorways and pathways.
+- Roofs should be pitched or hipped, with gables used where consistent with the surrounding context. - Inclusion of bay and bow windows as a key feature of principal elevation(s). - Design of residential properties at two storeys, with occasional one or three storey dwellings. - Use of symmetrical design for semi-detached houses and terraces whereas asymmetrical designs should be encouraged for detached properties and flats. - Inclusion of archways, especially above doorways and pathways.